The Short Answer Approach

 Short Answer’s motivating and engaging peer-driven activities improve student learning at four stages: creating responses, giving feedback, receiving feedback, and discussing feedback.
 A wide array of research describes the positive impacts of peer feedback on student learning, especially when completed with adaptive comparative judgment:

-• Students’ comparison-based ranking of work matches that of the expert instructor, indicating that peer feedback is reliable and valuable.4
+- Students’ comparison-based ranking of work matches that of the expert instructor.4

 Teachers can trust the feedback done by their students and know that all students, regardless of prior experience or content knowledge, can thrive in the Short Answer peer feedback process.
 Feedback is present in every part of life, and Short Answer strengthens students’ collaboration, support, and empathy skills.
 With Short Answer, teachers can instill a positive culture of feedback – that it is something to welcome, not run away from – early on in a student’s life.